 What is Accountant Readiness Score?

-An accountant readiness score assesses the financial complexity of your business across 10 dimensions — transaction volume, revenue level, VAT obligations, payroll, expense complexity, tax planning needs, compliance burden, business structure, growth plans, and time spent on admin — to determine whether you need professional accounting support.
-It replaces the guesswork of "do I need an accountant?" with a structured, scored evaluation that benchmarks your complexity against other UK small businesses.
+An accountant readiness score assesses the financial complexity of your business across 10 dimensions, transaction volume, revenue level, sales tax obligations, payroll, expense complexity, tax planning needs, compliance burden, entity structure, growth plans, and time spent on admin, to determine whether you need professional accounting support.
+It replaces the guesswork of "do I need a CPA?" with a structured, scored evaluation that benchmarks your complexity against other US small businesses.

 The Formula

-Accountant Readiness Score = Sum of complexity scores across 10 categories (1-10 per question) Tax Savings Potential = Professional Fee − (Tax Saved + Penalties Avoided + Time Value Recovered) Breakeven Complexity = Score at which accountant fees are offset by tax savings (typically around 40-50)
+Accountant Readiness Score = Sum of complexity scores across 10 categories (1-10 per question) Tax Savings Potential = Professional Fee โ (Tax Saved + Penalties Avoided + Time Value Recovered) Breakeven Complexity = Score at which CPA fees are offset by tax savings (typically around 40-50)

 Each question scores 1 (simple, DIY manageable) to 10 (complex, professional help needed).
 Higher scores indicate greater financial complexity and stronger need for professional support.